aya49/202105_sfu_cmpt_127/labs/01/README.md

 | | | |
 | Comments         | Data types are explicit.               | Handles all data types without needing to state them.
 Always use this in C++. |

-# Extra info, for your enjoyment
+# Bonus material: for your enjoyment

 ## What does a compiler do?